 You also have USB-C on board for a single cable connection which is pretty nice.
 Just in case your computer doesn’t have USB-C it also comes with an HDMI cable and USB-C to USB-A adapter.

 So you can go old school for the connection.
 But that’s a nice thing.
 And comparing that to a Wacom Cintiq 22 which is their more budget-oriented 22-inch pen display.
-That one doesn’t have USB-c.
-And that one’s only 1080p and that costs around $1200 (MSRP).
-So that’s why I’m saying XP-PEN Artist 24 Pro Pen monitor looks pretty good for the money.
+That one doesn’t have USB-C. And that one’s only 1080p and that costs around $1200 (MSRP).
+So that’s why I’m saying the XP-PEN Artist 24 Pro Pen monitor looks pretty good for the money.

 But, ultimately, it all comes to how good is the display quality and the pen performance.
 Happily, the pen quality is good and the display quality is good.